bbuie/code_snippets/docs/docs/DEVELOPMENT.md

 1. Create a pull request for release branch into develop and master
 1. Merge release branch back into master
 1. Tag the release number (e.g. `git tag v1.0.0` and `git push origin --tags`)
-1. Deploy the release branch
+1. Deploy the master branch
 1. Alter the involved parties of the release on the issue
 1. Move/label the issue appropriately